The London Bucket List: 30+ Must-Do Experiences

 Highlights include the world-famous Rosetta Stone, Ancient Greek and Roman sculpture as well as some of the most well-preserved Ancient Egyptian mummies in the world.

+Thinking about what to see in London?
 The Tower of London is one of the most famous prisons in the world.
 It was built in 1078 and used as a prison for 850 years.
+It’s something you can only do in London and unique to British history.

 However, it has also been home to the Royal Mint, the Treasury, Armoury and of course the famous Crown Jewels of England.
 Take a tour to learn about its gruesome history and the tales and fables of the Crown Jewels.
 Of course, here you’ll also be able to see the Crown Jewels themselves